 WHERE THERE ARE DIFFICULT CIRCUMSTANCES, THERE ARE VINSERS

 In recent times, the Student Council of Vinschool Times City Secondary & High school and Class 7A2 of Vinschool The Harmony Secondary school have actively raised funds for the COVID-19 frontliners.
-With the spirit “Where there are difficult circumstances, there are Vinsers”, VND36,000,000 in cash and in kind has been collected.
+With the spirit “Where there are difficult circumstances, there are Vinsers”, 36,000,000 VND in cash has been collected.

-Via the project run by the Student Council called “Fight COVID – Back to school”, as much as VND11,000,000 was raised within 2 weeks (from March 31 to April 14) thanks to the donation of Vinschool students, parents and teachers.
-The entire amount of money was spent on in-kind gifts, including 2,500 face masks and 140 hand sanitizer products, for the health workers of the National Lung Hospital.
-In addition, this project created large spillover effects among Vinsers community with roughly a hundred inspiring stories with hashtag #vinserschongcovid19 being circulated on the social network.
+Via the project run by the Student Council called “Fight COVID – Back to school”, as much as 11,000,000 VND was raised within 2 weeks (from March 31 to April 14) thanks to the donation of Vinschool students, parents and teachers.
+The entire amount of money was spent on helful gifts, including 2,500 face masks and 140 hand sanitizer products, for the health workers of the National Lung Hospital.
+In addition, this project created large spillover effects among the Vinsers community with roughly a hundred inspiring stories with hashtag #vinserschongcovid19 being circulated on the social network.

 “Fight COVID – Back to school” project

 Furthermore, the People’s Army Newspaper received a cash donation of 25,000,000 VND from the students and homeroom teacher of Class 7A2, Vinschool The Harmony Secondary school, within the framework of the project “People and Army look in the same direction”.
 Notably, it was the pocket money and “lucky money” of these Vinsers.
 The students were very enthusiastic about discussing their donation plan after every online class during their time off from school.
 Indeed, the donation means a lot more than it is worth as it reflects the young children’s awareness of their social responsibility.

 Representatives of People’s Army Newspaper receiving VND25 million from Class 7A2, Vinschool The Harmony